Integralist/integralist.co.uk/content/posts/fastly-varnish.md

 Finally, any node within the cluster can be selected as the 'edge' node for an incoming request (its selected at random), hence the in-memory copy of the cached content could exist there and you only hit one cache server before a response is served back to the user.

-The benefit of clustering (summarized in [this fastly community support post](https://support.fastly.com/hc/en-us/community/posts/360046680252-What-is-Clustering-)) is that your request only ever goes through (at _most_) two cache server nodes (the edge node and a cluster/shield node).
+The benefit of clustering (summarized in [this fastly community support post](https://support.fastly.com/hc/en-us/community/posts/360046680252-What-is-Clustering-)) is that your request only ever goes through (at _most_) two cache server nodes (the 'cluster edge' node and a 'cluster shield' node).

-If clustering was disabled, then an edge node would handle the complete request 'state' life cycle (e.g. recv/hash/fetch/deliver) and thus all the nodes within a POP (at the time of writing: 64 of them) would have to go through to origin in order to request your content.
+If clustering was disabled, then the server node the client request was sent to within the edge POP would have to handle the _complete_ state request life cycle (e.g. recv/hash/fetch/deliver).

+This would mean that _every_ node within the edge POP (and at the time of writing there are 64 nodes within a POP) would have to go through to origin in order to request your content.

+That is _much_ less efficient.
+Hence Fastly designed their 'clustering' solution to help improve the request/caching/origin performance.

-When we `return(restart)` a request, we _break_ 'clustering' which means the request will go back to an edge server and that edge server will handle the full request cycle.
+When we `return(restart)` a request, we _break_ 'clustering'.
+This means the request will go back to the 'cluster edge' node and that node will handle the full request cycle (this is done for reasons of performance, such as finding stale content in the `vcl_deliver` state on the 'cluster edge' node and wanting to serve that stale content).

-This is where a request header such as `Fastly-Force-Shield: 1` will re-enable clustering so that we again use multiple server nodes when executing the different VCL subroutine states.
+But sometimes breaking clustering might be something you want to avoid (note: I've never found a reason for this!).
+In order to avoid breaking the clustering process you'll need to utilize the `Fastly-Force-Shield: 1` request header.
+This header will re-enable clustering so that we again use multiple server nodes within a POP when executing the different VCL subroutine states.

 > Notice the naming in `Fastly-Force-Shield` is still the legacy 'shield' terminology.